lauraschaposnik/lauraschaposnik.github.io/_pages/pottery.md

      </div>
 </div>

-Last two weeks of the pottery class is about adding handles and glazing.
+Last two weeks of a begginer pottery class is about adding handles and glazing.
 Here are my first pieces...

  <div class="row">
     <div class="col-sm mt-3 mt-md-0">